unfoldingWord-dev/Door43/README.md

 ### Setting Up Your Door43 Development Environment

-1. Fork this Door43 repo into your own Github account with the Fork button at the top of https://github.com/unfoldingWord-dev/Door43
+1. Fork this Door43 repo into your own GitHub account with the Fork button at the top of https://github.com/unfoldingWord-dev/Door43

 2. Clone your forked copy of Door43 onto your machine
    ```
    git clone git@github.com:<username>/Door43.git
    ```

-3. Update your webserver to have a virtual host that points to the Door43 directory.
+3. Update your web server to have a virtual host that points to the Door43 directory.
 (If you instead have Door43 as a subdirectory in your main web root directory, you will need to change the RewriteBase in the .htaccess file and then run this command so it doesn't commit it to the repo: `git update-index --assume-unchanged .htaccess`)